Originally published October 2013; Revised January 2016

 Videoconferencing is increasingly being used to communicate with and deliver medical services to patients.
 Platforms such as Skype and FaceTime are frequently employed as telehealth tools, especially to provide clinical care directly to patients who live in remote communities or who have limited access to services outside their home.

-The CMPA article, "Videoconferencing consultation: When is it the right choice?", emphasizes the importance of assessing whether videoconferencing is appropriate in the patient’s particular circumstances.
 Physicians should be aware of the limitations of the technology and determine whether it is appropriate to use in each specific circumstance.
 If the standard of care cannot be met using videoconferencing or patient privacy cannot be adequately protected, then an in-person consultation should be considered.
 Physicians should also be aware and follow their College’s position on the use of videoconferencing.

 Reducing risk in eCommunications